 Venetian blinds comprise of a certain category of window treatments.
 They perform the traditional functions of light blocking and privacy.
 Depending on the type of fabric and material they can also provide additional features and benefits such as insulation and sound dampening.
-Venetian blinds have horizontal strips, commonly referred to as slats that are arranged in rows to give users a little more scope with visibility as well as mobility.
+Venetian blinds have horizontal strips (in contrast to vertical blinds), commonly referred to as slats that are arranged in rows to give users a little more scope with visibility as well as mobility.
 The slats are fastened to each other with the help of a string, that is connected to a cord which you can use to draw the blinds up or down.

 Most venetian blinds are fashioned out of vinyl and metal.
 There are other blinds, not commonly referred to as venetian blinds, but rather, they take the title of the material and unique characteristic of the blinds itself.
 If they have horizontal slats that are strung together, they actually form a subset of venetian blinds.
 It is actually pertinent that this is particularly clarified for the purpose of knowing how to recycle different types of venetian blinds.

 Before dwelling into whether venetian blinds can be recycled, how they can be recycled and what the process might look like, it is important to ask: Are blinds worth recycling?